Icon MACDONALD-KELCE LIBRARY Building

 Public Performance Rights - Showing Films on Campus

 Faculty are permitted to show feature length films in a classroom or instructional setting.
+Students are able to show films in small groups.

-In copyright law, the TEACH Act (17 U.S.C. § 110 - U.S. Code): permits “the performance or display of a work by instructors or pupils in the course of face-to-face teaching activities of a nonprofit educational institution, in a classroom or similar place devoted to instruction....”
+Faculty: In copyright law, the TEACH Act (17 U.S.C. § 110 - U.S. Code): permits “the performance or display of a work by instructors or pupils in the course of face-to-face teaching activities of a nonprofit educational institution, in a classroom or similar place devoted to instruction....”
 It applies to showing of entire films, and also to those that involve less extensive clips from one or several sources.

 Find more information on the Faculty Guide